tushar2704/SQL-Query/README.md

 UNPIVOT (total FOR column3 IN (Value1, Value2, Value3)) AS unpivot_table;
 ```
 ---
-**3) t**
+**3) The 5 most common aggregate functions used in SQL interviews are:**

+-   AVG() - Returns the average value
+-   COUNT() - Returns the number of rows
+-   MAX() - Returns the largest value
+-   MIN() - Returns the smallest value
+-   SUM() - Returns the sum

 ---
+**4) What are the 4 different joins tested in SQL assessments?**

+-   INNER JOIN - combines rows from two tables that have matching values
+-   LEFT JOIN - combines rows from the left table, even if there are no matching values in the right table
+-   RIGHT JOIN - combines rows from the right table, even if there are no matching values in the left table
+-   FULL JOIN - combines rows from both tables, regardless of whether there are matching values
+---
+**5) Most Common SQL Join Interview Questions**

+-   What is a self-join, and when would you use it?
+-   What is an anti-join, and when would you use it?
+-   What are the performance considerations of SQL join queries?
+-   How do you optimize a slow join query?
+-   How do you join more than two tables?
+-   Does a join always have to be on two rows sharing the same value (non-equi joins)?
+---
+**6) t**

+---

+---
 ## Feedback

 If you have any feedback, suggestions, or questions regarding this repository, please feel free to [open an issue](https://github.com/tushar2704/sql-query/issues).
 We appreciate your input and will respond to your inquiries as soon as possible.

-# Happy querying and best!
+Or Contact at info@tushar-aggarwal.com !